muuvmuuv/boobreaks/README.md

 [Demo](https://muuvmuuv.github.io/boobreaks/)

-A simple and small (782B) utility to make [Bootstraps breakpoints][1] available in your JavaScript files.
+A simple and small (782B JavaScript and 131B CSS) utility to make [Bootstraps breakpoints][1] available in your JavaScript files.

 ## Installation